offbynull/offbynull.github.io/docs/data/learn/Modeling/input/input.md

 print(f"{count_combinations_with_include_restrictions(5, 4, 2)=}")
 ```

-To process of counting the number of combinations where each subset avoids certain elements uses the algorithm described above:
+The process of counting the number of combinations where each subset avoids certain elements uses the algorithm described above:

 1. Compute the number of combinations normally.
-2. Compute the number of combinations with where the objects must be present.
+2. Compute the number of combinations where the objects must be present.
 3. Subtract the result of 1 from the result of 2.

 Given the same example above, to compute the number of subsets where b and d are both *not present*, `{kt} {(5 \choose 4} - {(5-2) \choose (4-2)} = 5 - 3 = 2`. `{ref} fcp:p6`